Empower is the easiest and most convenient way to track your net worth, plan for retirement, and run your day to day budget

 And, again, this updates daily, so as you are making allocation changes, you can see them come into play the next day and ensure that your allocations are aligning up to your investment plan.

 Honestly, this one is probably the biggest.
-Personal Capital saved us from paying higher investment fees with their Fee Analyzer Tool.
+Empower saved us from paying higher investment fees with their Fee Analyzer Tool.

 I had NO IDEA that we were not only paying an AUM fee to our Financial Advisor, but that we also were paying extremely high fees via the Mutual Funds we were invested.